-The Japan Alaska Association’s mission is to serve as an umbrella organization for Japan-Alaska organizations, to promote friendship between our two nations, and to create opportunities to share, preserve and celebrate Japanese traditions with anyone interested in Japanese culture.
-JAA also provides opportunities to develop friendly relations and mutual understanding between Japanese people and the residents of Alaska and contributes to the International Friendship between Japan and the United States.
+The mission of the Japan Alaska Association (JAA) is to promote friendship between Alaska and Japan by creating opportunities within Alaska to share, preserve and celebrate Japanese traditions and culture.
+JAA also provides opportunities to develop friendly relations and mutual understanding between Japanese people and the residents of Alaska and contributes to the peaceful international friendship between Japan and the United States.

 The Japan Alaska Association, formerly known as the Japanese Society of Alaska, was established certified as a 501(c)4 non-profit organization by the State of Alaska on June 28th, 1988.
 Almost 30 years later, the Japan Alaska Association assumed 501(c)3 non-profit status to expand its capacity to serve our Alaskan community and US-Japan relations.
 JAA partners with the Consular Office of Japan in Anchorage to host the annual Japanese Summer Festival and hosts a range of community events including the Rice Pounding Festival, New Years Celebration, Kotatsu Series community discussions and joint potlucks to strengthen U.S.-Japan relations.
 Anyone interested in promoting JAA’s mission is welcome to become a member.